Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Model and Approach

-and we take $V_0=5t$ is chosen as a representative quench.
-We will also discuss the value of $V_0=10t$ to test the generality of our results, which we present in the Appendix.
+and we take $V_0=5$ as a representative quench.
+We will also discuss the value of $V_0=10$ to test the generality of our results, which we present in the Appendix.
 The final Hamiltonian can also be written as $H_F = \sum_{k=1}^N \bar h_k$, where $\bar h_k $ is the final single-particle Hamiltonian of the $k$th particle.
-The single-particle eigenstates of $\bar h$ are denoted as $\psi_n(r) = \langle r | \psi_n \rangle $ with energy $E_n$.
+The single-particle eigenstates of $\bar h$ are denoted as $\psi_j(r) = \langle r | \psi_j \rangle $ with energy $E_j$.
 Note that we will not discuss the case for $V_0 <0$, which introduces an additional bound state in the spectrum~\cite{combescot1971infrared}.
 While this is an interesting effect it will obscure the features that are solely due to a many-body state of multifractal wavefunctions and therefore is not considered here.

-\subsection{Choice of Filling}
+\subsection{Choice of filling}

-The quasiperiodic potential introduces numerous gaps in the energy spectrum and at the critical point this gap structure becomes fractal with a rich mathematical description~\cite{Luck-1989,hiramoto1992electronic}.
-For example, fixing periodic boundary conditions with $Q = F_{n-1}/F_n$ and a system size $L=F_n$, the spectrum splits into $N_b$ bands and the number of bands scales like $N_b \sim [(\sqrt{5}+1)/2]^ n$ (Ref.~\onlinecite{hiramoto1992electronic}).
-When we increase $L$, these $N_b$ bands split up even further and if we fix the filling based on data at size $L$, this will eventually land in a ``gap'' at some larger system size $L'$.
+The quasiperiodic potential introduces numerous gaps in the energy spectrum, and at the critical point this gap structure becomes fractal with a rich mathematical description~\cite{Luck-1989,hiramoto1992electronic}.
+For example, fixing periodic boundary conditions with $Q = F_{k-1}/F_k$ and a system size $L=F_k$, the spectrum splits into $N_b$ bands and the number of bands scales like $N_b \sim [(\sqrt{5}+1)/2]^k$ (Ref.~\onlinecite{hiramoto1992electronic}).
+So when we increase $L$, these $N_b$ bands split up even further.
+If we fix the filling based on data at size $L$, this will eventually land in a ``gap'' at some larger system size $L'$.
 Therefore, the nature of choosing the filling in this problem is both subtle and important.

-Firstly, we only work at fixed filling -- if we instead fix the chemical potential the system will always lie in a gap at sufficiently large system size due to the fractal spectrum.
+Firstly, we only work at fixed filling -- if we instead fix the chemical potential, the system will always lie in a gap at sufficiently large system size due to the fractal spectrum.
 In other words, for each fixed chemical potential there is a distinct cross over length scale where the singular continuous spectrum goes from ``looking'' gapless to gapped.
-By working with a fixed filling, on the other hand, we always fill up states to some Fermi energy, the distinction now being whether this Fermi energy lies next to a gap at this $L$ or does it fall within a mini-band.
+By working with a fixed filling, on the other hand, we always fill up states to some Fermi energy, the distinction now being whether this Fermi energy lies next to a gap at this $L$ or falls within a miniband.